Helix detail photography

 Visible inflammation reduces

 Crusting may appear around the jewellery — leave it.
-Continue saline rinses.
+Continue the daily warm-water rinse.
 No swimming, saunas, or oceans.

 We see you back